fontys-intersect/fontys-intersect-2020/bestpractices/secretmanagement.md

 - [Airquality](cases/airquality#Vulnerabilities)

 There is one case reported from the penetration tests related to this security issue.
-There were hardcoded credentials in XML file in the aircleaner project.
+There were hardcoded credentials in XML file in the Airquality project.

 ## Bibliography